The Heritage Party – A Manifesto for Social Conservatism

 The Heritage Party will preserve what is left of the natural beauty of our countryside and our towns and villages, but this requires a drastic reduction in net immigration to protect both rural and urban areas from rampant ‘development’.

 The United Kingdom is already over-populated and dependent on food imports to survive.
 We should aim to lower our dependency on food imports and ultimately become self-sufficient in food.
 The United Kingdom has some of the best agricultural land in the world which is a precious resource and should be preserved for agriculture.
-Despite this, there is huge pressure to concrete over large areas of our green belt, productive farm land and countryside to build housing for artificially inflated population growth, or for solar panels and wind turbines to satisfy the false claims of green ideology.
+Despite this, there is huge pressure to concrete over large areas of our green belt and the countryside to build housing for artificially inflated population growth, or for solar panels and wind turbines to satisfy the false claims of green ideology.
 This pressure must be resisted.

 Our 200-mile Exclusive Economic Zone for fishing is a precious resource and our control of it should never have been given up.
 This maritime zone should be managed responsibly to protect fish stocks while also reducing Britain’s food deficit and revitalising our coastal towns and fishing industry.
 Foreign trawlers should not be allowed to fish in our fishing waters, except by specific permission, and a fleet of cutters should be commissioned for the Royal Navy to prevent destructive fishing by foreign vessels and super-trawlers in our waters.